 The following tests are very unreliable when it comes to trying to determine if someone is intoxicated.
 The National Highway Traffic and Safety Administration (NHTSA) does not even recognize them as being valid tests for sobriety.
 They do recognize them to be used as a Pre-Exit interview technique.
 This means these so-called tests should be used when the driver is still in the car to see if there is enough evidence to ask the driver to get out and formally be sobriety tested.
 These techniques are:

 - Romberg Balance

 - Finger Count

 Police administer the Romberg Balance exercise by instructing the driver to stand with their feet together, head tilted back, and eyes closed.
-The driver must estimate the passage of 30 seconds in their head and when they think 30 seconds has passed, open their eyes, tilt their head forward and say “stop” or “30”.
-The officer is looking to see if you count too slow or fast in estimating the 30 seconds, and if you are exhibiting any swaying.
+The driver must estimate the passage of 30 seconds in their head and when they think 30 seconds have passed, open their eyes, tilt their head forward and say “stop” or “30”.
+The officer is looking to see if you count too slow or fast in estimating the 30 seconds and if you are exhibiting any swaying.

 When administering this technique, the police officer will ask you to say a portion of the alphabet, such as D as in Doug to W as in Wilder, and not to sing them when doing so.
 This divides the driver’s attention because the driver must concentrate to begin at an unusual starting point and remember where to stop.
 You must perform the technique without error and the officer will pay attention to your speech pattern and cadence at which you say them.